 Future – This refers to bets that come down in advance of an event.
 For example, one can bet a Super Bowl future prior to the beginning of the season by selecting which team(s) they believe will win the championship.
 A bettor receives payment at the end of the season if their selection did claim the title.

-Juice – This is the tax that sportsbooks create for placing a wager.
-Typically, books offer -110, which means that you need to win 52.38% of your bets to break even.
-Some books will offer reduced juice with lines between -104 and -107.
+Juice – The cut a sportsbook takes from every bet.
+Typically, Sportsbooks offer -110 odds, which means that you need to win 52.38% of your bets to break even.

 Key Numbers – This represents the most common margins of defeat, and is used frequently in football where many games end with one team winning by a multiple of three or seven.